goreleaser/goreleaser/www/docs/customization/nfpm.md

       # claimed ownership are removed.
 However, you should not claim ownership of a folder that
       # is created by the distro or a dependency of your package.
       # A directory in the build environment can optionally be provided in the 'src' field in
-      # order copy mtime and mode from that directory without having to specifiy it manually.
+      # order copy mtime and mode from that directory without having to specify it manually.
       - dst: /some/dir
         type: dir
         file_info: